Menu

 THE INTERNATIONAL CONFERENCE ON THE PEACEFUL USES OF ATOMIC ENERGY

-The first 'International Conference on the Peaceful Uses of Atomic Energy' took place at the seat of the United Nations in Geneva from the 8th to the 20th of August 1955.
+The first 'International Conference on the Peaceful Uses of Atomic Energy' was held at the United Nations headquarters in Geneva from 8 to 20 August 1955.

-All aspects of atomic energy were discussed, from the exploitation of minerals for nuclear power plants, to university research and its medical use.
+All aspects of atomic energy were discussed, from mining to nuclear power plants, university research and medical applications.

-The first series, for the conference of 1955 was composed of 6 posters in 6 langages, English, French, Russian, German, Japanese and Hindi.
+The first series for the 1955 conference consisted of six posters in six languages: English, French, Russian, German, Japanese and Hindi.

 General Dynamics, Atoms for peace